ambroseled/UCFK4-Pong/README.md

 - `Josh Jarvis | `

 ## How to Play
-- Set up boards in a dimely lit area close together with ir receivers and senders facing each other
+1. Set up boards in a dimely lit area close together with ir receivers and senders facing each other
-- In terminal navigate to the root of the group128 folder
+2. In terminal navigate to the root of the group128 folder
-- Run `make clean program` once for each board
+3. Run `make clean program` once for each board
-- Press the navswtich move to game difficulty selection
+4. Press the navswtich move to game difficulty selection, on either board
-- Use the navswitch to select the game difficulty
+5. Use the navswitch to select the game difficulty
-- Confirm difficulty by pressing the navswitch
+6. Confirm difficulty by pressing the navswitch
-- Use the navswitch to control your paddle
+7. Use the navswitch to control your paddle
+8. Play the game!!

 ## The Game
 - The goal of the game is to win by causing the other player to miss the ball